 Unlocking Oregon's system

 Oregon’s controlled tags are awarded through a software-based tag lottery.
 Each application can list up to five choices on their application.
 The application is then assigned a random number.
 If you apply as a party, which is allowed with up to 18 individuals for deer and elk and two for antelope, essentially, you will only have one raffle ticket with everyone’s name written on it.
 You do not get up to 18 tickets in the bucket when applying as a group.
 The computer automatically awards 75% of the tags to the applicants with the highest number of preference points.
 The remaining 25% of the tags are then awarded to the applicants with the lowest random number assigned to their application.

-Note: Successful applicants for controlled elk archery hunts will need to purchase their controlled archery elk tag that will be valid for both the general archery elk season and controlled archery season.
-Tags must be purchased by the day before general archery season begins.
+Note: Successful applicants for controlled elk archery hunts will need to purchase their controlled archery elk tag, which will be valid for both the general archery elk season and controlled archery season.
+Tags must be purchased prior to the day that the general archery season begins.
 Hunters who harvest an elk during the general archery hunting season may not hunt in the controlled archery season.

-Note: It is not recommended to apply as a group in Oregon as there are so few tags available and if there are not enough tags left when your application is pulled, then you will be rejected and they will move onto another applicant until the exact number of tags allotted is issued.
+Note: It is not recommended to apply as a group in Oregon as there are so few tags available and, if there is not enough tags left when your application is pulled, then you will be rejected and they will move onto another applicant until the exact number of tags allotted is issued.